 I'm not ashamed to admit my guilty pleasures.
-I enjoy listening to Katy Perry, would rather have a margarita-fueled beach vacation than visit the world's greatest museums, and I absolutely adore shrimp cocktail.
+I enjoy listening to Katy Perry, I would rather have a margarita-fueled beach vacation than visit the world's greatest museums, and I absolutely adore shrimp cocktail.
 There may be no other dish in the world that makes me more giddy than plain old poached shrimp dipped in horseradish-spiked ketchup.
-I even like the really crappy supermarket kind sold in those round plastic trays and lined with pitiful rows of strangely translucent cooked little shrimp.
+I even like the really crappy supermarket kind, sold in those round plastic trays lined with pitiful rows of strangely translucent little cooked shrimp.

-Shrimp cocktail may not have the adult sophistication of raw oysters or chilled lobster, or be an acquired taste like sea urchin.
-Nope, shrimp cocktail is easy, accessible, and so commonplace it's practically passé.
+Shrimp cocktail may not have the adult sophistication of raw oysters or chilled lobster, and it's not an acquired taste, like sea urchin.
+Nope, shrimp cocktail is easy, accessible, and so commonplace, it's practically passé.
 And that's exactly why I love it so much.
 But that doesn't mean we shouldn't try to make the best shrimp cocktail we possibly can.
 And frankly, given how easy it is, there's really no excuse not to put just a little extra effort in.

 Big Flavor, Little Shrimp

 Juicy, plump, flavorful shrimp.
 That's all we really want from the shrimp in our shrimp cocktail, and it's not asking much.
-I prefer larger shrimp in mine—in the seafood industry, they're categorized by the number of shrimp per pound, and in this case I want at least 26/30s (26 to 30 shrimp to the pound) or preferably even larger ones, like 16/20s, if possible.
-Still, I won't turn away a shrimp cocktail made with smaller ones, and the method here works with all sizes.
+I prefer larger shrimp in mine.
+In the seafood industry, they're categorized by the number of shrimp per pound, and, in this case, I want at least 26/30s (26 to 30 shrimp to the pound), or preferably even larger ones, like 16/20s, if possible.
+Still, I won't turn away a shrimp cocktail made with smaller ones, and the method I'm giving here works with all sizes.

 As for deveining the shrimp, I'm on the fence.
-For whatever reason, with shrimp cocktail I prefer the shrimp to not be split down the back, but if the veins are dark, I'll do it.
-(Though I've also found shrimp are often easy to devein without splitting the backs—you can just grab the vein where it sticks out at the head of the shrimp with tweezers and pull it out.)
+For whatever reason, with shrimp cocktail, I prefer the shrimp to not be split down the back, but if the veins are dark, I'll do it.
+(Though I've also found shrimp are often easy to devein without splitting the backs—you can just use tweezers to grab the vein where it sticks out at the head of the shrimp and pull it out.)

 - First, dry-brine the shrimp in a combination of baking soda and salt, which delivers shrimp with an extra-plump texture.

-- Next, poach the shrimp in a simple mixture of water and citrus juice until cooked through, starting them cold and bringing the temperature gradually up to no more than 170°F—by starting cold and not exceeding 170°F (instead of dropping them into boiling liquid), you get the most plump, tender shrimp from edge to edge.
+- Next, poach the shrimp in a simple mixture of water and citrus juice until they're cooked through, starting them cold and bringing the temperature gradually up to no more than 170°F (77°C).
+By starting cold and not exceeding 170°F, instead of dropping them into boiling liquid, you get the plumpest, most tender shrimp from edge to edge.